jsherman999/SudoRecon/Plan.md

 -----

-This document provides the complete technical specification for the SudoGuard application.
+This document provides the complete technical specification for the SudoRecon application.
 Implementation should proceed according to the phased approach outlined in Section 9, with regular reviews and adjustments as development progresses.